 Outumuro pointed out, though, that traditionally, the rate of reserve depletion has been moderate, which has reduced significant selling pressure on the market.
 He said, “This hasn’t been a major selling pressure” since, “historically, this has been at a relatively slow rate.”

-The decline in Bitcoin reserves has not diminished the high dollar value of those assets, thanks to the rise in the price of Bitcoin.
-Green Mining DAO CEO Sascha Grumbach emphasized the adaptability of miners to these shifts, saying, “Today’s miners have learned from past cycles.”
+Thanks to the rise in Bitcoin’s price, the decline in Bitcoin reserves has not diminished the high dollar value of those assets.
+Green Mining DAO CEO Sascha Grumbach emphasized miners’ adaptability to these shifts, saying, “Today’s miners have learned from past cycles.”
 The days of making poor financial decisions by relying too much on debt and hoarding Bitcoin are over.

 Even though miners’ holdings of Bitcoin have decreased, market valuation for Bitcoin mining companies registered in the US has increased.
 On June 15, 2024, these companies’ market caps hit a new record high of $22.8 billion.

-James Van Stratten, principal analyst at CryptoSlate, examined on-chain data and found that Bitcoin miners are going through a prolonged sell-off period not witnessed since 2017.
-The Bitcoin market is 33 days into a miner surrender as of June 17th.
+James Van Stratten, principal analyst at CryptoSlate, examined on-chain data and found that Bitcoin miners are experiencing a prolonged sell-off not witnessed since 2017.
+As of June 17th, the Bitcoin market is 33 days into a miner surrender.
 Historically, these capitulations have lasted around 41 days.

 Only the most productive mining companies can stay afloat in today’s cutthroat industry.
 Data from the blockchain shows that even the most prominent mining companies are selling their coins due to shrinking profit margins, contrary to hopes that these companies will survive the halving.

-The biggest publicly traded miner, Marathon Digital, was the main initiator of the 1,200 BTC sold by miners in over-the-counter (OTC) exchanges last Wednesday, according to CryptoQuant.
+According to CryptoQuant, Marathon Digital, the biggest publicly traded miner, was the main initiator of the 1,200 BTC sold by miners in over-the-counter (OTC) exchanges last Wednesday.